nditech/apollo/infra/README.md

 - RDS `deletion_protection = false`
 - single-AZ database deployment
 - secrets currently simple enough for bootstrapping rather than a final production secret-management pattern

+## Deployment-specific configuration choices

+Some parts of this stack are reusable AWS/Apollo infrastructure patterns.
+Others are specific choices for this deployment and should be treated as configuration inputs rather than baked-in assumptions.

+Examples of deployment-specific choices currently include:

+- public hostname: `witness.cocitizen.com`
+- default sender email: `witness@cocitizen.com`
+- timezone: `America/New_York`
+- ACM certificate for the public hostname
+- Docker image tag/version used for ECS task definitions
+- health check path used by the ALB
+- runtime secrets such as the Flask `SECRET_KEY` and database password

+If this stack is reused for another Apollo deployment, these values are among the first things that should be reviewed and changed.

 ## Working with Terraform